Quitch/AI-Personalities/README.md

 ### Will this work in multiplayer?
 Yes.

+### Does this affect Galactic War?
+No. Use the Galactic War AI Overhaul mod for that.

 ### How can I provide feedback?
 Please use the mod's [forum thread](https://forums.uberent.com/threads/rel-server-ai-personalities.72363/).
 I am especially interested in hearing feedback on the difficulty levels.